swiftlang/swift-evolution/proposals/nnnn-binaryinteger-iseven-isodd-isdivisible.md

 ## Introduction

-We propose adding `var isEven: Bool`, `var isOdd: Bool`, and `func isDivisible(by denominator: Self) -> Bool` to the `BinaryInteger` protocol. `isEven` and `isOdd` are convenience properties for querying the [parity](https://en.wikipedia.org/wiki/Parity_(mathematics)) of the integer and `isDivisible` is a more general function to determine the divisibility of an integer by an arbitrary denominator.
+This proposal adds `var isEven: Bool`, `var isOdd: Bool`, and `func isDivisible(by denominator: Self) -> Bool` to the `BinaryInteger` protocol. `isEven` and `isOdd` are convenience properties for querying the [parity](https://en.wikipedia.org/wiki/Parity_(mathematics)) of the integer and `isDivisible` is a more general function to determine the divisibility of an integer by an arbitrary denominator.

 Swift-evolution thread: [Even and Odd Integers](https://forums.swift.org/t/even-and-odd-integers/11774)